2025 - 2026 Work Plan

 Coaches

-We will conduct training sessions for all veteran, new, and prospective coaches to ensure they are fully aware of REC Foundation Policies and Regulations, the Club’s Coach’s Guide, and the Club’s Codes of Conduct for Coaches, Parents, and Students.
+We will conduct training sessions for all veteran, new, and prospective coaches to ensure they are fully aware of the REC Foundation’s Policies and Regulations, the Club’s Bylaws and Coach’s Guide, and the Club’s Codes of Conduct for Coaches, Parents, and Students.

 Coaches will work with their team’s students and their parents to establish practice schedules and to select tournament events.